OWLcracker/big-data/README.md

 to scale the Thrift Server horizontally, it constitutes a bottleneck and a single point of failure and is therefore not suitable to be used in a production environment.
 Furthermore, the data is read from the local file system, which is detrimental to the scalability and fault tolerance of the application.
-Further research would be necessary to determine whether the application could be properly scaled, when a distributed file system (e.g. HDFS) were used to store the data.
+Further research would be necessary to determine whether the application could be properly scaled, when a distributed file system (e.g. HDFS) would be used to store the data.
 Additionally, the usage of the Thrift Server needs further investigation to determine if there is a way to scale it or whether there is a substitute, which provides the required functionality.